Canada commits to backing C$3 billion in new Trans Mountain oil pipeline loans

 ($1 = 1.3372 Canadian dollars)

-(Reporting by Ismail Shakil and Nia Williams; Editing by Daniel Wallis)
+(Reporting by Ismail Shakil and Nia Williams; Editing by Daniel Wallis and Richard Chang)